 All non-resident foreigners are barred from entering Cuba.
 Nationals and residents arriving on the island are subject to a 14-day quarantine.

-Cuba has closed its airport until at least June 30, according to the U.S. Embassy in Havana.
+Cuba’s date for reopening of all international flights has been postponed until at least October 16, according to the U.S. Embassy in Havana.
 Southwest Airlines and American Airlines plan to start operating flights to the island on July 7.

 There is one important note for some travelers to know.
 Cuba does not recognize the U.S. nationality of Cuban-born U.S. citizens.
 The Cuban government requires Cuban dual nationals to enter and depart Cuba using Cuban passports.